Spencatro/cf_game_client/README.md

-PNW Stats Finder
+CF Game Client
 ==============

-This is a simple tool to help better understand the data in pnw.
+This is a set of tools that connect to an online game to help collect data and make decisions

 Requirements
 ----------------